Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Introduction

-The motivation of our work is to constuct computable entanglement conditions that can detect NPT entangled states as well as bound entangled states (BES) through partial knowledge of the density matrix.
+The motivation of our work is to construct computable entanglement conditions that can detect NPT entangled states as well as bound entangled states (BES) through partial knowledge of the density matrix.
 Recently, detection of bound entangled states using a moment based criterion has been studied in \cite{tzhang, gamma}.
 Our criterion based on moments is stronger in the sense that lower-order realigned moments are sufficient to detect entanglement.
-Importantly, this approach is not only conceptually sound, but also tractable from an experimental perspective.
+Importantly, this approach is not only conceptually sound but also tractable from an experimental perspective.
 The classical shadows formalism allows for reliably estimating moments from randomized single-qubit measurements \cite{chad,kett}.
 If we make multiple copies of a state represented by an $m \times m$ density matrix $\rho$, the moments $tr(\rho)^2$,\;.\;.\;.\;, $tr(\rho)^{m}$ can be measured using cyclic shift operators \cite{horoekert,keyl}.
-It has been shown that measuring partial moments is technically possible using $m$ copies of the state and controlled swap operations \cite{ha}.
+It has been shown that measuring partial moments is technically possible using $m$ copies of the state and controlled swap operations \cite{ha, cai, barti}.
 A method based on machine learning for measuring moments of any order has also been proposed \cite{saugato}.

 In this paper, we introduce a novel entanglement criterion for bipartite systems based on the moments of the hermitian matrix $({\rho^R})^{\dagger} \rho^R$ obtained after applying realignment operation on a quantum state $\rho$, which we call here realigned moments (or $R$-moments).
-First, we show that our criterion efficiently detects bound entangled states (BES) in higher dimensional two particle systems.
-Further, we show that it performs better than the other existing criteria based on partial moments in some cases for detection of NPT entangled states in higher dimensional systems.
-The $R$-moment criterion is formulated as a simple inequality which must be fulfilled by separable states of bipartite systems, and hence, its violation by a state reveals its entanglement.
-We illustrate the efficiency of $R$-moment criterion for detection of NPT and bound entanglement by examining some examples.
-Finally, we devise another separabilty criterion for 2-qubit systems and probe some examples of 2-qubit NPT entangled states that are undetected by other criteria using partial moments and realignment.
+First, we show that our criterion effectively detects bound entangled states (BES) in higher dimensional two particle systems.
+Further, we show that it performs better than the other existing criteria based on partial moments in some cases for the detection of NPT entangled states in higher dimensional systems.
+The $R$-moment criterion is formulated as a simple inequality that must be fulfilled by separable states of bipartite systems, and hence, its violation by a state reveals its entanglement.
+We illustrate the significance of the $R$-moment criterion for the detection of NPT and bound entanglement by examining some examples.
+Finally, we devise another separability criterion for 2-qubit systems and probe some examples of 2-qubit NPT entangled states that are undetected by other criteria using partial moments and realignment.